oayanda/WEB-STACK-IMPLEMENTATION-LAMP-STACK-IN-AWS/Project1.md

 ![Apache2 running locally](./images/13.png)

-3. **Confirm the Apache2 server is accesiable in the browser. - Make sure the security group allows but tcp and ssh remote connection**
+3. **Confirm the Apache2 server is accesiable in the browser. - Make sure the security group allows both tcp and ssh remote connection**

 ` http://52.73.55.62:80` - in the browser or